ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/laptops-and-desktops/win_aws_iot/how-to-2.md

 ---

 ## Objective
-In this section, you will connect the emulator to AWS IoT Core.
+In this section, you connect the emulator to AWS IoT Core.

 ## Connecting the emulator
-Log in to the AWS Console at console.aws.amazon.com, and then search for IoT.
-From the list that appears, select IoT Core:
+Log in to the AWS Console at https://www.console.aws.amazon.com, and then search for IoT.
+From the list that appears, select **IoT Core**:

 ![fig1](Figures/01.png)

-In the AWS IoT console, click 'Connect one device':
+In the AWS IoT console, click **Connect one device**:

 ![fig2](Figures/02.png)

-This will open the 'Connect one device' wizard:
+This will open the **Connect one device** wizard:

 ![fig3](Figures/03.png)

-In the first step of this wizard ('Register and secure your device'), you will see the ping command, which you can use to ensure you can connect to AWS services.
+In the first step of this wizard, **Register and secure your device**, you can see the ping command, which you can use to ensure you can connect to AWS services.

 The command looks like this:

 ```console
 ping a6t44uzbanvsz-ats.iot.eu-central-1.amazonaws.com
 ```

-The actual domain will depend on the AWS region you use.
+The actual domain depends on the AWS region you use.
 Open the terminal or command prompt and invoke this command.
-The command's output should look like this:
+The command's output looks like this:

 ```console
 ping a6t44uzbanvsz-ats.iot.eu-central-1.amazonaws.com